anuaimi/apache_module/README.md

  - install [Vagrant](http://vagrantup.com/).
 You can either [download](http://downloads.vagrantup.com/) the package or install using [RubyGems](https://rubygems.org/gems/vagrant).
 If you have any problems, check the [Getting Started](http://vagrantup.com/docs/getting-started/index.html) page.
  - Download the base Ubuntu VM.
  `$ vagrant box add lucid32 http://files.vagrantup.com/lucid32.box`
+ - make sure you have git installed.
+Github has great [instructions](http://help.github.com/set-up-git-redirect)

 ##Installation##
  - clone the repo
      `$ git clone git://github.com/anuaimi/apache_module.git`
-     `cd /vagrant`
+     `cd /apache_module`
- - install vagrant
-     `$ gem install bundler; bundle install`
- - create the virtual machine
+ - create the virtual machine.
+This will start Ubuntu and run [Puppet](http://puppetlabs.com/) to install the needed packages.
+It will also download the source to Apache.
      `$ vagrant up`
+ -  The Apache source is put in the shared directory (/vagrant in the VM and the current directory on your host computer) which means you can view/edit the source on your host machine and run it in the VM
- - ssh into the machine
+ - When you are ready to compile and run your module, you can ssh into the machine, follow the instruction below
      `$ vagrant ssh`
      `$ cd /vagrant`
- - compile your module
      `sudo apxs2 -c apache-2.2.xx/modules/experimental/mod_example.c`
+ - You can now run Apache and test out your module.

 ##Workflow##
  - configure apache the way that you want it